Idea 2: Solving Problems by Answering Questions#

 Passive Prediction Questions#

-Many problems can be solved if we can answer questions about the future outcomes or behaviors of individual entities (people, stocks, stores, etc.).
+The second class of questions which, if answered, often help solve stakeholder problems are Passive Prediction Questions.
+Passive Prediction Questions are questions about the future outcomes or behaviors of individual entities (people, stocks, stores, etc.).
 This type of question may take the form “Given this new customer’s behavior on my website, are they likely to spend a lot over the next year?” or “Given the symptoms of this patient and their test results, how likely are they to develop complications after surgery?”
-I term these questions about outcomes for individual entities Passive Prediction Questions as they are questions about what is likely to happen if we do not intervene in some way (i.e., if we remain passive).
+(Don’t worry about the “passive” part of the name — we’ll circle back to why that’s there below.
+For the moment, you may find it helpful to just think of these as “Prediction Questions.”).

 Because Passive Prediction Questions are questions about individual entities, they don’t necessarily have one “big” answer.
 Rather, Passive Prediction Questions are answered by fitting or training a model that can take the characteristics of an individual entity as inputs (e.g., this patient is age 67, has blood pressure of 160/90, and no history of heart disease) and spitting out an answer for that individual (given that, her probability of surgical complications is 82%).
+This differentiates Passive Prediction Questions from Exploratory Questions, which are about global patterns, not individual level predictions.

-With Passive Prediction Questions, by contrast, the first question to ask is often one of feasibility: “Given data on new customer behavior on my website, can I predict how much they are likely to spend a lot over the next year?”
+With Passive Prediction Questions, the first question to ask is often one of feasibility: “Given data on new customer behavior on my website, can I predict how much they are likely to spend a lot over the next year?”
 But you then answer that question by training a model that can answer the question you really care about for any given customer: “Given this new customer’s behavior on my website, are they likely to spend a lot over the next year?”

 This ability to make predictions about future outcomes is obviously of tremendous use to stakeholders as it allows them to tailor their approach at the individual level.
 A hospital that can predict which patients are most likely to experience complications after surgery can allocate their follow-up care resources accordingly.
 A business that knows which customers are more likely to be big spenders can be sure that those customers are given priority by customer care specialists.